Tender, delicious meatballs smothered in a delicious, sweet homemade BBQ sauce. Easy enough to enjoy for a weeknight meal!

 Egg: Lots of people wonder why meatball recipes include egg.
 There’s a household myth that the egg adds moisture to the recipe—this is not the case.
 Egg is included in a recipe like this to help hold the meatballs together.
 It’s a binding ingredient.
 Meat doesn’t like to stay in nice little balls without help.
 That’s what the eggs are there for.
 If you leave them out, you risk having your meatballs fall apart entirely.

 Mixing: The more you mix and handle your meatballs, the tough they are going to be.
-(And I mean tough in the bad way.)
+(And I mean tough in a bad way.)
 If you spend a ton of time packing your meatballs incredibly tightly and compactly, you will end up with rubbery, tough meatballs.
 You want to handle the meatballs as little as possible—even consider using a fork to shape the meatballs.
 If you must use your hands, coat them in oil and form each ball quickly and gently.
 The more gentle you are, the more tender your meatballs will be.
 I often use an ice cream scoop to form my meatballs, helping to ensure I don’t over-handle them and also guaranteeing that the meatballs have a consistent size.

 The Beef: In homemade meat mixtures (like hamburgers, meatballs or even BBQ meatloaf recipes), I’ve found that using fresh, quality meat is especially important.
 Instead of buying ground beef in those tubes of plastic, look for/ask for freshly ground beef.
 I use and 80/20 blend.
 For me, this ratio has just the right amount of fat to make the meatballs tender and juicy without being overbearing.
 If you want to reduce the overall fat in the recipe, just use a leaner ground beef.

 Liquid Smoke: I love using liquid smoke.
 It is a handy, handy tool to have when working with meat.
 It’s designed to recreate the taste of smoke from a grill or smoker.
 It can provide a wonderful kick of flavor to your recipes and I highly recommend you give it a try.
 It’s especially perfect for BBQ sauce because it’s so easy to use, and because it allows you to avoid any carcinogens found in actual smoke.
 It’s a very safe product, and most brands that you’ll find are functionally all-natural.
-Serious Eats and Cook’s Illustrated both have written extensively on the ingredient, and confirmed that’s it’s safe and useful.
+Serious Eats and Cook’s Illustrated both have written extensively on the ingredient and confirmed that’s it’s safe and useful.
 Most liquid smoke brands use just smoke and water to make their product.

 When using the liquid smoke, remember not to overdo it.
 Add a little, then taste.
-It’s easier to add more liquid smoke to your sauce than it is to remake a bunch more sauce to balance out too much smoky flavor.
+It’s easier to add more liquid smoke to your sauce than it is to remake a bunch more sauce to balance out the too much smoky flavor.

 Jelly: Lots of people like BBQ meatballs with grape jelly.
 The simple recipe is just to mix grape jelly in with BBQ sauce before you coat the meatballs.
 That recipe really works better in a crockpot, but you can still make it happen in the oven.
-Just make sure that each meatballs gets a good helping of the jelly/sauce mixture to soak in while they bake.
+Just make sure that each meatball gets a good helping of the jelly/sauce mixture to soak in while they bake.